My Instagram friends decided my next I Heart column in the Santa Barbara Sentinel should be about the lack of friendliness in California.

 We sit around dinner tables and discuss the world’s problems, boiling down to a solution to just be kind to one another.
 But the concern seems to linger among the empty dinner plates and wine-stained tablecloths.

 Ok, yes.
-I’m from the South where manners are as important to a child’s upbringing as learning to brush their teeth.
-Yes, ma’ams and sirs are slip through our lips as easily as the air we breathe.
+I’m from the South, where manners are as important to a child’s upbringing as learning to brush their teeth.
+Yes, ma’ams and sirs slip through our lips as easily as the air we breathe.

 But get this: manners are just kindness in a nicer outfit.

 It’s a “black tie” version of communicating with others.